-- Ensure that all staff having contact with children read Part One of KCSIE; - Ensure that all staff working in the school but not necessarily having direct contact with children read Annex A of KCSIE - Ensure that all staff follow the requirements of this Safeguarding and Child Protection Policy and Procedure; - Ensure relevant staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information, as provided for in the Data Protection Act 2018 and the UK GDPR - Ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities, as set out in Part One of KCSIE; - Designate a senior board member to take leadership responsibility for safeguarding arrangements; - Ensure that all safeguarding arrangements take into account the procedures and practice of the local authority as part of the inter-agency procedures set up by the Safeguarding Partners; - Ensure that appropriate policies and procedures are in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare; - Ensure that each school works in line with local inter-agency procedures; - Ensure that the Safeguarding and Child Protection Policy is updated annually and made available via the school website: - Provide a Staff Code of Conduct and Acceptable Use and Digital Safety Policy; - Ensure that all responsibilities regarding Children Absent from Education using the Children Missing Education Statutory Guidance (Sep 2016); - Instruct schools to hold more than one contact number for each child; - Ensure that schools report to their local authority the removal of a child from the school roll in line with statutory and local authority guidance; - Ensure that all staff undergo safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction - this must be in line with advice from Safeguarding Partners; - Recognise the expertise staff build by undertaking safeguarding training and managing concerns on a daily basis; - Ensure that appropriate filters and monitoring systems are in place to keep children safe online and that the DfE filtering and monitoring standards are met; and consider the number of and age range of their children, those who are potentially at greater risk of harm and how often they access the IT system along with the proportionality of costs versus safeguarding risks - Ensure that they have the appropriate level of security protection procedures in place in order to safeguard their systems, staff and learners and review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies. - Ensure that children are taught about safeguarding, including online safety.
+- Ensure that all staff having contact with children read Part One of KCSIE; - Ensure that all staff working in the school but not necessarily having direct contact with children read Annex A of KCSIE - Ensure that all staff follow the requirements of this Safeguarding and Child Protection Policy and Procedure; - Ensure relevant staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information, as provided for in the Data Protection Act 2018 and the UK GDPR - Ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities, as set out in Part One of KCSIE; - Designate a senior board member to take leadership responsibility for safeguarding arrangements; - Ensure that all safeguarding arrangements take into account the procedures and practice of the local authority as part of the inter-agency procedures set up by the Safeguarding Partners; - Ensure that appropriate policies and procedures are in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare; - Ensure that each school works in line with local inter-agency procedures; - Ensure that the Safeguarding and Child Protection Policy is updated annually and made available via the school website; - Provide a Staff Code of Conduct and It Policy (including Acceptable Use and Digital Safety); - Ensure that all responsibilities regarding Children Absent from Education using the Children Missing Education Statutory Guidance (Sep 2016) and Working Together to Improve Attendance (2024): - Ensure that all schools follow the principles of the Prevent Duty, including the requirement to undertake an annual risk assessment - Instruct schools to hold more than one emergency contact number for each child (and advise that these are reviewed regularly by schools); - Ensure that schools hold names addresses, and telephone contacts for all those who have Parental Responsibility for a child on roll; - Ensure that schools report to their local authority the removal of a child from the school roll in line with statutory and local authority guidance; - Ensure that all schools monitor the attendance of all children, paying attention to those that have unexplained, persistent and/or prolonged absence,; go missing form education; and/or those on sponsored visas ( reporting any changes as per policy to the UKVI department);

+- Ensure that all staff undergo safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction this must be in line with advice from Safeguarding Partners; - Recognise the expertise staff build by undertaking safeguarding training and managing concerns on a daily basis; - Ensure that appropriate filters and monitoring systems are in place to keep children safe online and that the DfE filtering and monitoring standards are met; and consider the number of and age range of their children, those who are potentially at greater risk of harm and how often they access the IT system along with the proportionality of costs versus safeguarding risks - Ensure that they have the appropriate level of security protection procedures in place in order to safeguard their systems, staff and learners and review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies. - Ensure that children are taught about safeguarding, including online safety.